Information for Prospective Playwrights

 Production & Licensing History

-As a new company, we anticipate our first productions in the 2024-2025 school year.
-Our first GGP production is this November, in North Carolina.
+As a new company, we anticipate our first productions in the 2026-2027 school year.
+Our first GGP production was November 2025, in North Carolina.
 While our primary focus is on high schools, our Licensing Agreement allows for productions at colleges, community theatres, and other amateur organizations without any alterations or emendations.

 What to Expect as a GGP Playwright